 However, lest the parts thereof – or at least some partial views of it – get overlooked, photographs of the event taken by van ’t Zelfde may be viewed at his Instagram page.

-As for me, the following will comprise something between a full report and a sequence of separate remarks about the different piece of music that were played; although, as it seems to me, there were many significant interrelationships among the latter – by virtue of the sum of which, after all, the substance of the evening would have been constituted as a whole – I simply won’t be able to venture into that wider field here.
+As for me, the following will comprise something between a full report and a sequence of separate remarks about the different piece of music that were played; even though, as it seems to me, there were many significant interrelationships amongst the latter – by virtue of the sum of which, after all, the substance of the evening would have been constituted as a whole – I simply won’t be able to venture into that wider field here.

 So: in the first of the concert’s three parts, two different versions of Morton Feldman’s composition from 1966, of which the score was presumed lost for many years (a collateral victim of an automobile robbery), “The Possibility of a New Work for Electric Guitar,” were performed by Seth Josel, who’s written it down again on the basis of a recording which recently surfaced out of an archive in Berkeley.